-On March 30, 2015, the Company entered into a Stock Purchase Agreement with Holdings and the third party owners, pursuant to which the Company acquired all the remaining outstanding shares of Inex Bio not previously held by the Company.
+On March 30, 2015, the Company entered into a Stock Purchase Agreement with Inex Bio Holdings and certain other parties, or the purchase agreement, pursuant to which the Company acquired all the remaining outstanding shares of Inex Bio not previously owned by the Company.
+Cambridge, an entity in which the Company's chief executive officer is the sole member of its general partner, and Eragon Ventures, LLC, an entity of which one of the Company's directors is a non-controlling member, together indirectly own a substantial equity interest in Holdings.

-The Company paid to the other owners of Inex Bio cash of \$1.5 million and issued warrants to acquire 593,072 shares of the Company's Class A common stock at an exercise price of \$2.00.
+The Company paid cash of \$8.0 million and issued warrants to acquire 1,729,729 shares of the Company's Class A common stock at an exercise price of \$3.70 to the owners of Inex Bio, including Inex Bio Holdings.
 The warrants expire fifteen days after the closing date of the purchase agreement.
-The Company valued the warrants using the Black-Sholes option-pricing model with a stock price of \$10.72 as of March 30, 2015, an expected term of 0.04 years, and a volatility of 80%.
+The Company valued the warrants using the Black-Sholes option-pricing model with a stock price of \$19.84 as of March 30, 2015, an expected term of 0.04 years, and a volatility of 80%.